relic-se/Fruit_Jam_Library/README.md

 ```

 The project bundle should be found within `./dist` as a `.zip` file with the same name as your repository.

+## Contributing

+Interested in adding your Fruit Jam application to the library database?
+You can do so by following [this guide](database/CONTRIBUTING.md).